Respect for human rights

 Education and awareness activities

-We provide training to our employees to explain the meaning of corporate commitment to human rights, including case studies of the business impact of human rights violations, to raise awareness of human rights, and to promote a culture of respect for human rights.In FY2023, we conducted human rights e-learning for all of our Group employees in Japan and overseas, and provided them with a human rights policy The training provided employees with a better understanding of our human rights policy, initiatives of issues extracted from the Human Rights DD, and the future initiatives of LGBTQ+.
-Sustainability e-learning was also implemented to incorporate into daily operations and to foster awareness of the parties involved.
+We provide training to our employees to explain the meaning of corporate commitment to human rights, including case studies of business impact caused by human rights violations, to raise their awareness of human rights, and to promote a corporate culture of respect for human rights.Since FY2023, we have conducted annual human rights e-learning for all our Group employees (including directors, temporary, contract and part-time employees) in Japan and overseas. issues initiatives In fiscal 2024, the focus was on understanding the human rights policy and specific initiatives topics related to our human rights risks, with a participation rate of more than 95%.
+In fiscal year 2024, we focused on understanding our human rights policy and specific information on our human rights risks, and achieved a participation rate of more than 95%.
+We also conduct an annual sustainability e-learning program to incorporate this into our daily operations and to foster an awareness of the parties involved.

 Wage management